12 FAM 000

 Access control: The process of granting or denying specific requests to: 1) obtain and use information and related information processing services; and 2) enter specific physical facilities (e.g., Federal buildings, military establishments, and border crossing entrances).

-ACR: Abbreviation for acoustic conference room, an enclosure that provides acoustic but not electromagnetic emanations shielding; ACRs are no longer procured; treated conference rooms (TCRs) are systematically replacing them.
+Acoustic Conference Room (ACR): An enclosure that provides acoustic but not electromagnetic emanations shielding; ACRs are no longer procured; treated conference rooms (TCRs) are systematically replacing them.

 Advisory sensitivity attributes: User-supplied indicators of file sensitivity that alert other users to the sensitivity of a file, to handle it in a manner appropriate to its defined sensitivity.
 Advisory sensitivity attributes are not used by the automated information system (AIS) to enforce file access controls in an automated manner.